 Gross domestic product (GDP) measures the total value of all goods and services produced within a country within a given period, generally one year.
 GDP represents a valuable piece of data for economists, as it serves as a real-world indicator of a country's economic health.
 For a more theoretical measure of the economy, economists may also consider full employment GDP.
-Full employment GDP represents the potential value of GDP when every resource, including all labor and materials, are being used at their maximum level of efficiency.
+This represents the potential value of GDP when every resource, including all labor and materials, are being used at their maximum level of efficiency.
 Full employment GDP may also be known as potential or capacity GDP.

 In the real world, GDP rarely reaches the level of full employment GDP.
 The difference between these two values is known as the GDP gap.
 Economists believe that in a free market economy, a GDP gap can only exist in the short run.
 In the long run, both consumers and businesses will adjust their buying and production habits so that full employment GDP will be realized.